DiesDxo/webvisitor/README.md

 # 🤖 BOT VISITOR PROXY

-Bot visitor is used `(GET HTTP)` to send traffic to the target web/blog where this bot uses a proxy to determine different IP addresses.
+Bot visitor is used `(GET HTTP)` to send traffic to the target web/blog where this bot uses a proxy to determine different `IP Addresses.`

 This bot uses 1000 user-agents which can send to different types of devices used, to avoid spam detection on the target website.
-So you don't need to bother adding a user-agent, you only need to add the Proxy and Host Referers that you want to use.
+So you don't need to bother adding a user-agent, you only need to `add` the `Proxy` and `Host Referers` that you want to use.

 Don't use Host Referrers for `pornography`, `gambling`, or anything else.
 Because it can cause the targeted website/blog to become `non-indexed` by Google